Sopa de mondongo

-Sopa de mondongo is a soup made from diced tripe (the stomach of a cow or pig) slow-cooked with vegetables such as bell peppers, onions, carrots, cabbage, celery, tomatoes, cilantro, garlic or root vegetables.
-The dish is generally prepared in former Spanish colonies in Latin America, Caribbean, and in the Philippines.
+Sopa de mondongo is a soup that originally came from Latin America.
+It is made from diced tripe (the stomach of a cow or pig) slow-cooked with vegetables such as bell peppers, onions, carrots, cabbage, celery, tomatoes, cilantro, garlic or root vegetables.
+The dish is generally prepared in former Spanish colonies in Latin America, Caribbean and in the Philippines.